LSE Laidlaw Scholars Leadership and Research Programme

 Guidance: In this question, we would like to learn more about your own understanding of leadership, and why and how you have arrived at that understanding.
 We will value answers that show that you have critically reflected upon your understanding of leadership; you may draw, for example, on a personal observation, a personal experience, or another source of inspiration to explain your reflections if you find this useful.
 What we are not interested in is encyclopaedic knowledge or standard definitions of leadership without your own critical reflections.

-Please choose two (from the list of eight) competencies from the Laidlaw Scholar Attributes Framework that you wish to develop through this programme.
-Explain for each competency separately:
+Question 2: Please choose one dimension from the Leader Character Framework that you wish to develop through this programme.
+Please explain:

-(b) how will developing this competency help you in your own personal development?
+(b) How will developing this dimension help you in your own personal development?

 Question 3: In what ways will you contribute to this learning community?